gt-health/ecr_postgresql/README.md

 # PostgreSQL database for ECR at the State Department (or Public Health Entity).
-This container has a schema called "ecr" with ECR case report table.
+This container has a schema called "ecr" with ECR and Job tables.

 To install:
 First, build the docker file.